PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

     {\boldsymbol{\theta}}^*={\boldsymbol{\theta}}_k+\frac{1}{\lambda^*} H^{-1}\left(g-B v^*\right)

 In a word, CPO solves the dual for :math:`\lambda^*, \nu^*` and uses it to propose the policy update :eq:`cpo-eq-15`, thus solving :eq:`cpo-eq-10` in a particular way.
-In the experiment, CPO also uses two tricks to promise the update's performance.
+In the experiment,
+CPO also uses two tricks to promise the update's performance.

 .. warning::
-    Because of the approximation error, the proposed update may not satisfy the constraints in :eq:`cpo-eq-10`; a backtracking line search is used to ensure surrogate constraint satisfaction.
+    Because of the approximation error, the proposed update may not satisfy the constraints in :eq:`cpo-eq-10`; A backtracking line search is used to ensure surrogate constraint satisfaction.

-For high-dimensional policies, it is impractically expensive to invert the FIM.
+For high-dimensional policies, it is impractically expensive to invert the Fisher information matrix.
-This poses a challenge for computing :math:`\mathrm{H}^{-1} \mathrm{~g}` and :math:`H^{-1} b`, which appear in the dual.
+This poses a challenge for computing :math:`H^{-1} \mathrm{~g}` and :math:`H^{-1} b`, which appears in the dual.
 Like TRPO, CPO computes them approximately using the conjugate gradient method.

 ------